Navidfoumani/TSC_Survey/README.md

-# ime Series Classification and Extrinsic Regression Papers
+# Time Series Classification and Extrinsic Regression Papers
 Deep Learning for Time Series Classification and Extrinsic Regression: A Current Survey